armory/docs/content/en/docs/installation/aurora-install.md

 {{% /tab %}}
 {{% tab name="Halyard" %}}

+If you are running Armory Enterprise 2.26.3, `armory.cloud` block needs to go in `gate-local.yml` and `orca-local.yml` instead of `spinnaker-local.yml`.
+For more information see [Known issues](#known-issues).
+Other than the change in location, the installation instructions remain the same.

 In the `/.hal/default/profiles` directory, add the following configuration to `spinnaker-local.yml`.
 If the file does not exist, create it and add the configuration.

-If you are running Armory Enterprise 2.26.3, `armory.cloud` block needs to go in `gate-local.yml` and `orca-local.yml` instead of `spinnaker-local.yml`.
-For more information see [Known issues](#known-issues).

 ```yaml
 #spinnaker-local.yml